itannermahncke/stochastic_q-learning_navigation/README.md

 ```

 `src` houses the source code for this project.
 Here's a quick descriptor of the contents:
-- `Agent.kt`: my implementation of the Q-Learning algorithm (accompanied by unit tests in `AgentTest.kt`)- `Agent.kt`: my implementation of the Q-Learning algorithm (accompanied by unit tests in `AgentTest.kt`)
+- `Agent.kt`: my implementation of the Q-Learning algorithm (accompanied by unit tests in `AgentTest.kt`)
 - `WarehouseEnv.kt`: my warehouse environment model, capable of being deterministic or stochastic (accompanied by unit tests in `WarehouseEnvTest.kt`)
 - `Visualizer.kt`: code for animating Q-Learning episodes and plotting information about training sessions
 - `Utility.kt`: useful data classes and enums that are used across the project